gotreasa/yellow-belt-template/README.md

 ## Troubleshooting

 A common problem that comes up is that the cookiecutter fails due to a particular file.
-You need to make sure that your template does not contain the following files and folders as they have `{{}}` in the files that confuses cookiecutter.
+You need to make sure that your template does not contain the following files and folders as they have `{{}}` in the files that confuse the cookiecutter.

 - node_modules
 - coverage